 is a tiny community at the northeast end of Lake Powell, close to UT 95.
 The nearby bridge provides the only road crossing of the Colorado for 300 miles between the Glen Canyon Dam west of

 (139 miles away by boat) and US 191 at Moab.
 There is little more to Hite besides a ranger station, gas station and a very useful general store (now open only intermittently), but it is the surrounding scenery for which the area is most renowned - miles of striking, uninterrupted red rock formations with minimal vegetation enclose the lake, which has many beautiful side canyons.
-Hite has a small marina which sometimes closes due to low lake levels but is currently operational.
+Hite used to have a small marina, but this is now closed due to the low lake levels in recent years, and looks set never to reopen.
 The best place to observe the village, the rocky surroundings and the confluence of the Colorado-Dirty Devil rivers is from

 , an elevated viewpoint on the cliffs on the north side of the lake, reached by a short side road (see